 Try my Coconut Shortbread Cookies too!
 The recipe is super simple and uniquely flavorful.

-How to Make Aniseed Cookies
+How to Make Lebanese Anise Cookies

 In a glass bowl, mix all of the ingredients.
 Start with the sugars and the wet ingredients, then mix in the dry ingredients.
 I like to use an electric mixer to mix everything together.